Enemies in the Garden

 First, the singular (just one insect) and plural (two or more insects) for this pest is 'thrips'; yea, it’s counterintuitive!
 Second, prior to myoporum thrips arriving in Hawai‘i, I had very few encounters or problems with thrips on my native Hawaiian plants.
 Therefore, the information and advice given below is largely a summary of the online writings of others.

-Image ID and credits from left to right: Assorted life stages of Tubuliferan thrips (courtesy of Scot Nelson & Dick Tsuda ©), Myoporum thrips (courtesy of Center for Invasive Species Research ©), Damage by Myoporum thrips (courtesy of Center for Invasive Species Research ©)
+Photographs below show: Assorted life stages of Tubuliferan thrips courtesy of Scot Nelson & Dick Tsuda CC0 1.0, Myoporum thrips, and damage by thrips courtesy of Center for Invasive Species Research CC BY-NC-ND 2.0.

 Whiteflies (family Aleyrodidae)